Post-Mugabe euphoria fades with Zimbabwe's elections - AFP

 "Let's see what happens," she said.

-Supposedly they trade at parity to the US dollar, but they actually change hands for a discount of around one-third.
+Supposedly they trade at parity to the US dollar, but actually change hands for a discount of around one third.

 "They gave me brand new notes at the bank today -- that's not good that they're still printing," she said.